 Crock Pot Pinto Beans (soak or no soak)

-Total Time:8 hours hours 10 minutes minutes
+Total: 8 hours 10 minutes

-Servings:4 Servings as a Main
+Servings: 4 Servings as a Main

 Simple to make, so flavorful and tender, Crock Pot Pinto Beans are convenient and versatile.
 Unsoaked or soaked dry pinto beans are seasoned with onions, salt, smoky paprika and your favorite Mexican salsa recipe to make the perfect side, component or main.
 This recipe is vegetarian, vegan and easily gluten free.